Ackee-Blockchain/solidity-for-vscode/README.md

 Ethereum Solidity and local node testing with security features for Visual Studio Code.

-This extension adds language support for Solidity to Visual Studio Code, and provides a remix-like experience for testing contracts on your local network.
+This extension adds language support for Solidity to Visual Studio Code, and provides a Remix-like experience for testing contracts on your local network.
 Benefits:
 - [Test and interact with your smart contracts on an Ethereum local node](#test-and-interact-with-your-smart-contracts-on-an-ethereum-local-node)
   - [Compile and deploy contracts](#compile-and-deploy-contracts)